How do you evaluate the quality of the products you buy?

 Traditional quality control in a factory will consist of performing predefined checks and tests.
 If the product satisfies set requirements, it is deemed good to go.
 However, you will never say that you bought a quality product if you had to go through the reclamation process two or more times before the warranty period expired.

-Reliability and reliability engineering help us quantify product quality by adding the dimension of time to the quality equation.
+Reliability and reliability engineering help determine a product’s quality by adding time to the quality equation.
 In other words, we no longer just want to know if a product can perform its intended function at the moment of purchase.
 Instead, we want to make sure that the product works without major malfunctions under normal conditions for as long as possible.

 Reliability engineering does not only help organizations produce more reliable products, but it also informs maintenance teams on how to maintain them to increase MTBF (mean time between failures) and asset lifespan.

 In this article, we will help you use reliability and reliability engineering by reviewing:

 - and ways in which reliability engineers can improve equipment reliability